-College Algebra Relations and functions; polynomial functions; exponential emphasis on mathematical processes of reasoning and communication.
+Investigation and study of mathematical content with an emphasis on mathematical processes of reasoning and communication.
 Includes number systems, geometry, problem solving, algebra, measurement, elementary statistics, and probability.
 Designed to meet the requirements for preservice elementary school teachers.
 Prerequisites: Grade of "C" or better in MAT120 or MAT121 or MAT122 or equivalent, or satisfactory score on district placement exam.